lyzhang0113/mrz-scanner-docs-js/guides/mrz-scanner-customization.md

    },
    resultViewConfig: {
       showOriginalImage: false, // hides the cropped image of the MRZ document in the result view; true by default
-      allowResultEditing: false, // disables the ability to edit the result fields should the parsed information not match the MRZ document; true by default
+      allowResultEditing: true, // enables the ability to edit the result fields should the parsed information not match the MRZ document; false by default
       toolbarButtonsConfig: {
          retake: {
             icon: "path to a png/svg file" // Changes the icon image of the retake button